Kohan Retail Investment Group

-Kohan Retail Investment Group is a shopping mall investment company based in Great Neck, New York.
-They primarily purchase endangered/troubled shopping malls.
+Kohan Retail Investment Group is a private real estate investment trust based in Great Neck, New York.
+The company's holdings primarily consist of shopping malls, particularly struggling properties in small-to-midsize markets.
+As of September 2025, the company owns 28 properties in 19 U.S. states.

+Kohan has been referred to as "the last owner a mall sees", investing little in the malls it purchases and allowing mall facilities to deteriorate while selling off outparcels.
+The company has also attracted attention for delinquent tax and utility payments at many of its properties.

 History

 Kohan bought Northland Mall from Developers Diversified Realty for $1.8 million in late December 2008.
 Kohan purchased the Jamestown Mall in 2009 for $3.3 million.
 Staunton Mall was purchased from bankrupt First Republic Realty for $4.05 million in November 2010.
 In April 2011, Warren Mall was sold by Zamias for $720,000, and in April 2016 was under the ownership of Cocca Development.
 Lincoln Mall was purchased during foreclosure for $150,000 in June 2012, with millions owed in fines and taxes from its previous owners.
 Crystal River Mall was purchased for $2.8 million in 2012, and would be sold to United Realty M.T.A.
 LLC in August 2016.
 Tiffin Mall, purchased in 2012, was later sold to Key Hotel and Property Management in 2016 for $2.2 million.
 Macerich sold Rotterdam Square Mall to Kohan for $8.5 million on January 15, 2014.
 Lake Square Mall was purchased in March 2014 for $13.28 million, but would be sold to Via Properties in September with Kohan remaining manager.
 Staunton Mall was sold for $4.5 million in March 2014.
 The Orchards Mall, purchased in 2014, was sold to Durga LLC in late 2018.

 PREIT sold Lycoming Mall to Kohan for $26.35 million in March 2016, who owns it under the name Lycoming Mall Realty Holding.
 Washington Square Mall was purchased in April 2016 for $2.5 million.
 Chapel Hill Mall was purchased in July 2016 by Kohan for $8.6 million.
 Southbridge Mall during its tax sale was purchased by Kohan for $1.5 million in September 2016.
 Also in September 2016, Kohan purchased Berkshire Mall for $3.5 million.
 Richmond Town Square was purchased for $7.25 million in November 2016.
 Kohan purchased six malls in 2018 for $46 million.
+VF Factory Outlet Mall closed in October 2017.
 Part of Eastland Center was purchased in 2018 for $3.125 million.
 Prescott Gateway Mall was sold to Kohan for $8.8 million in February 2018, half of what the previous owners purchased it for.
 Towne Square Mall and additional properties were purchased for $4 million in May 2018.
 The Esplanade in June 2018 was purchased by Kohan for $9.25 million.
 Valle Vista Mall was purchased for $12.5 million in mid-2018.
 Fort Steuben Mall was purchased for $10.75 million in December 2018.